-Mr. G. Freeman, Mr. L. Freeman and Ms. J. Williams were each recommended by the Nominating and Corporate Governance Committee for nomination for election at the Annual Meeting as directors to serve a three-year term until their respective successors are elected and qualified, or until their earlier resignation or removal.
+Ms. Cantor, Mr. Sledd and Mr. Tullidge, Jr. were each recommended by the Nominating and Corporate Governance Committee for nomination for election at the Annual Meeting as directors to serve a three-year term until their respective successors are elected and qualified, or until their earlier resignation or removal.
 The Nominating and Corporate Governance Committee did not receive any Board of Director recommendations from any shareholder in connection with the Annual Meeting.
+The retirement age amendment to the Corporate Governance Guidelines had no effect on the Nominating and Corporate Governance Committee's recommendation of directors nominated for election at the Annual Meeting.